 Once a family's housing choice voucher term (including any extensions) expires, the family is no longer eligible to search for housing under the program.
-If the family still wishes to receive assistance, COC may require that the family reapply, or may place the family on the waiting list with a new application date but without requiring reapplication.
+If the family still wishes to receive assistance, the PHA may require that the family reapply, or may place the family on the waiting list with a new application date but without requiring reapplication.
 Such a family does not become ineligible for the program on the grounds that it was unable to locate a unit before the voucher expired [HCV GB p.
 8-13].

-If an applicant family's voucher term or extension expires before COC has approved a tenancy, COC will require the family to reapply for assistance.
+If an applicant family's voucher term or extension expires before the PHACOC -has approved a tenancy, the PHACOC -will require the family to reapply for assistance.

-Within 10 business days after the expiration of the voucher term or any extension, COC will notify the family in writing that the voucher term has expired and that the family must reapply in order to be placed on the waiting list.
+Within 10 business days after the expiration of the voucher term or any extension, the PHACOC-will notify the family in writing that the voucher term has expired and that the family must reapply when the waiting list is open in order to be placed on the waiting list.